Fairtrade Fortnight 2018

-Ethical Food & FairTrade Fortnight Highlights
+Ethical Food & Fairtrade Fortnight Highlights

 The climate crisis is an immediate and ever-increasing threat and those in climate vulnerable countries are already seeing its impacts from droughts and crop disease to floods, heatwaves and shrinking harvests.